 We have coached numerous couples and individuals about (fear of) commitment.
-Even though initially, this issue is often difficult for people because it appears as if it will prevent them from having the kind of trust and intimacy they dream of, the process of working with commitment can often yield rewarding and powerful insights and results.
-So take heart, there’s lots of hope!
+Even though initially this issue is often difficult for people because it appears it will prevent them from having the kind of trust and intimacy they dream of, the process of working with commitment can often yield rewarding and powerful insights and results.
+So take heart, there’s hope.

 I’ve had my own issues with commitment.
 Before I met Sonika, I was always in and out of relationships, and many of my partners (rightfully) told me I had commitment issues.
 As you’ll see below, I worked it out using one of the insights we present below.

 In this post, we’ll give you 4 possible answers to the big “commitment question”.
 It turns out, there are actually good reasons why you or your partner would be hesitant to commit.

 You don’t really want to commit, but you might not be honest about it.
 There are all kinds of reasons why you might not really want to commit.
 You still have concerns about some aspect of your partner’s life or personality, or about how you two function as a couple.
 You may see problems that aren’t being addressed properly, and if they don’t get addressed, you don’t want to jump in with both feet.

 But why would you not be totally honest about that?
 Especially if you’ve been in less-than-ideal relationships before, you might be desperate to finally meet the “One”, to finally have it work out (if you’re wondering if he or she is “the One”, listen to this podcast)

 That desperation can make you overlook challenges and be reluctant to tell the truth about questions you still have about your partner or your relationship.
 But some part of you knows your doubts and questions, which then shows up as reluctance to commit fully.